b3h3moth/UnixCentric/README.md

 ## The art of writing programs in C on UNIX Systems

-The purpose of this project is to create a repository with a lot and well documented source code on UNIX Programming in C ansi.
+The purpose of this project is to create a repository with a lot and well documented source code on UNIX Programming in C ansi (c11 mainly).

 ### Bibliography